-The OGS has continuously developed research in Antarctica since 1988 with funding from the Programma Nazionale di Ricerche in Antartide (PNRA), through the MUR and from Europe within the programmes of the Scientific Committee for Antarctic Research (SCAR).
-OGS researchers and technicians have developed considerable skills in the geological, geophysical, and biological fields during many geophysical/oceanographic/geological research campaigns in Antarctica with the research vessel (RV) OGS-Explora, the RV Italica, and other research vessels belonging to OGS's international partners.
-During 2019, OGS acquired the RV "Laura Bassi", an icebreaker class ICE 05 E0 that is managed in cooperation with the Consiglio Nazionale delle Ricerche (CNR) and the Agenzia Nazionale per le nuove tecnologie, l'energia e lo sviluppo economico sostenibile (ENEA).
-Furthermore, the OGS participated in several onshore international projects in remote field operations at the Italian Bases Mario Zucchelli and Concordia; in collaboration with the Argentine Antarctic Institute, it has managed the Antarctic Seismographic Argentinian-Italian Network since 1992 (Russi et al., 2010).
+The OGS has continuously developed research in Antarctica since 1988 with funding from the Programma Nazionale di Ricerche in Antartide (PNRA; National Antarctic Research Programme), through the MUR, and within the programmes of the Scientific Committee for Antarctic Research (SCAR).
+OGS researchers and technicians have developed considerable skills in the geological, geophysical, and biological fields during many geophysical, oceanographic, and/or geological research campaigns in Antarctica with the research vessels (RVs) OGS-Explora, Italica, and other RVs belonging to OGS's international partners.
+During 2019, OGS acquired the RV Laura Bassi, an icebreaker class (ICE 05 E0) that is managed in cooperation with the Consiglio Nazionale delle Ricerche (CNR; National Research Council) and the Agenzia Nazionale per le nuove tecnologie, l'energia e lo sviluppo economico sostenibile (ENEA; National Agency for New Technologies, Energy, and Sustainable Economic Development).
+Furthermore, the OGS have participated in several onshore international projects in remote field operations at the Italian Mario Zucchelli and Concordia stations; in collaboration with the Argentine Antarctic Institute, it has managed the Antarctic Seismographic Argentinian-Italian Network since 1992 (Russi et al., 2010).

-During Antarctic expeditions on research vessels, researchers, technicians, and crew stay on board for approximately two months, sharing every moment of life during data acquisition and convivial breaks.
-They bring home the feeling of a magical experience despite the often harsh environment and the hard work, together with many photographs of beautiful landscapes crossed during the cruise or the fieldwork.
-Our exhibition included images from the XXI, XXVIII, XXIX, XXX, XXXI campaigns to Antarctica (Figure 3a, Figures 4-7).
-The icebergs, seracs, and cliffs of ice fronts were the main photographic subjects (Figures 4-6), with the alternation of white snow and ice and blue ice generated by the compression of air bubbles incorporated in the ice (Figures 4a, d; 5; 6a-c).
-Figure 7 shows the sole animated subject of the whole exhibition: a lonely, small penguin drifted on an iceberg in the middle of Antarctica.
+During Antarctic expeditions on research vessels, researchers, technicians, and crew stay on board for approximately 2 months, sharing every moment of life during the data acquisition and convivial breaks.
+They bring home the feeling of having had a magical experience, despite the often harsh environment and the hard work, together with many photographs of beautiful landscapes crossed during the cruise or the fieldwork.
+Our exhibition included images from the XXI, XXVIII, XXIX, XXX, and XXXI campaigns to Antarctica (Figs. 3a and 4, 5, 6, and 7).
+The icebergs, seracs, and cliffs of ice fronts were the main photographic subjects (Figs. 4, 5, and 6), with the alternation of white snow and ice and blue ice generated by the compression of air bubbles incorporated in the ice (Figs. 4a, d, 5, and 6a-c).
+Figure 7 shows the sole animated subject of the whole exhibition - a lonely, small penguin drifting on an iceberg in the middle of Antarctica.